bbeat2782/Bluesky-GraphRec/README.md

 ## Overview

 Bluesky-GraphRec is a dynamic post recommendation system for Bluesky, leveraging DyGFormer to model evolving user-post interactions over time.
 Unlike static methods, our approach incorporates graph-based recommendations with temporal learning, ensuring personalized and adaptive suggestions.
 We implement efficient candidate generation and evaluate performance using dynamic link prediction tasks.
-The system is benchmarked against models like TGAT, analyzing whether recommendations favor popular content or promote diverse engagement.
+The system is benchmarked against models like Popularity based and MLP based, analyzing whether recommendations favor popular content or promote diverse engagement.

 ## Environments
 Follow these steps to set up the `bluesky` environment: